|Rocking some 'stache for France|

 |...from the Parthenon|

-If you are an absolute glutton and haven't got enough of the Tower or Paris or us,
+If you are an absolute glutton and haven't got enough of Museums of Paris, the Tower or us,